GantGanz/Elegant-s-Box/README.md

 # Elegant-s-Twittard
-Open this url in your browser to visit the web https://elegant-s-twittard.web.app
+Click this url, to visit the website https://elegant-s-twittard.web.app